arahi7860/react-intro/readme.md

 into a function.
 The attribute syntax we see in `App.js` is how we pass data into a component.

-We can pass multiple properties to our component when its rendered in `src/App.js`:
+We can pass multiple properties to our component when it's rendered in `src/App.js`:

 ```jsx